Pedro-Matos/DeepLearMut/README.md

 # DeepLearMut
-Tese's repository.
-About deep learning to mutations in text analysis.
+Thesis repository about deep learning to mutations in text analysis.

 Directory's **MutList** is responsible for the work done with TensorFlow in order to get used to neural networks.